 Standardization Key for Comparability

-Standardization is key for comparability across suppliers, but different categories of suppliers or products are often going to be assessed on different aspects of ESG.
-It’s important the requested data is relevant to the supplier category and procurement is aware of why the same metrics might be weighted differently.
+Standardization is key for comparability across suppliers.
+However, different categories of suppliers or products are often going to be assessed on different aspects of ESG.
+It’s important to request data that are relevant to the supplier category.
+Also, procurement should be aware of why the same metrics might be weighted differently.

 Ongoing ESG Performance and Change Over Time

 The key challenge for procurement is that companies need to demonstrate improvement over time in relation to ESG performance.
-It’s no longer enough to have static disclosures from suppliers, companies need to demonstrate where they’ve come from and where they’re going and this will need to feed into the wider supplier performance review process.
+It’s no longer enough to have static disclosures from suppliers.
+Companies need to demonstrate where they’ve come from and where they’re going.
+As a result, this will need to feed into the wider supplier performance review process.

 4. Heightened Profile of ESG at C-suite and Board Level